Nordic walking: History

 Nordic walking (originally Finnish sauvakävely) is fitness walking with specially designed poles.
 While trekkers, backpackers, and skiers had been using the basic concept for decades, Nordic walking was first formally defined with the publication of "Hiihdon lajiosa" (translation: "A part of cross-country skiing training methodic") by Mauri Repo in 1979.
-Nordic walking's concept was developed on the basis of off-season ski-training activity while using one-piece ski poles.
+Nordic walking's concept was developed on the basis of off-season ski-training activity done using one-piece ski poles.

 For decades hikers and backpackers used their one-piece ski poles long before trekking and Nordic walking poles came onto the scene.
 Ski racers deprived of snow have always used and still do use their one-piece ski poles for ski walking and hill bounding.
 The first poles specially designed and marketed to fitness walkers were produced by Exerstrider of the US in 1988.
 Nordic Walker poles were produced and marketed by Exel in 1997.
 Exel coined and popularized the term 'Nordic Walking' in 1999.

 Benefits

 Compared to regular walking, Nordic walking (also called pole walking) involves applying force to the poles with each stride.
 Nordic walkers use more of their entire body (with greater intensity) and receive fitness building stimulation not present in normal walking for the chest, latissimus dorsi muscle, triceps, biceps, shoulder, abdominals, spinal and other core muscles that may result in significant increases in heart rate at a given pace.
 Nordic walking has been estimated as producing up to a 46% increase in energy consumption, compared to walking without poles.

 Several research studies have been conducted on the effects of Nordic walking.
 One study in particular compared regular walking to Nordic walking.
 This study showed that Nordic walking led to more significant decreases in BMI and waist circumference compared to regular walking.
 The Nordic walking group was the only group that experienced reductions in total body fat and increases in aerobic capacity.
 Another research study that was done compared the effects of Nordic walking, conventional walking, and resistance-band training on overall fitness in older adults.
-The study concluded that while all three methods are optimal for improving overall fitness, Nordic walking is the most effective.
+The study concluded that while all three methods are useful for improving overall fitness, Nordic walking is the most effective.
+Research also shows that the better your technique, the greater the benefits with the INWA technique being most effective.
 Harvard Medical School has evidence that shows Nordic walking has more calorie burning characteristics than regular walking.